MJR009/BP_Jabukod/README.md

 ### Usage

+Opening the project for the first time in an IDE will likely result in many erors appearing.
+These are dependency error coming from files that are generating during the build process.

 The following is the recommended command for first time building the program:

 `cmake -B build -S project && make -C build`<br>